thompsonsed/rcoalescence/README.md

 * First make sure the requirements are installed (see below).
 * Then the package can be installed directly from bitbucket using ``devtools::install_bitbucket("thompsonsed/rcoalescence")``
-* Currently also requires installation of ``necsim``, which is not yet publicly available - please contact authors for more information.

 ### Prerequisites ###